FruitbatM/explore-national-parks-of-japan/README.md

     - Consistent color scheme and effective images will be used to let users focus ...

 - Information Architecture (IA)
-    - The project was conceptualized as a one-page website, consistion of three sections.
+    - The project was conceptualized as a single page website, divided in four sections.
 This structure was used because it is simple and familiar to the site visitors and it is sufficient for all user stories.
-    - consists of three main sections, the visitor will have a brief review of the entire webpage.
-In this way the user will never have to make more than three clicks to access the information she/he is looking for.
+    - Short paragraphs providing the relevant information will be used.
+This approach was selected in order to provide enough information, yet not to overwhelm.
-    - The content is organized and categorized by importance from top to bottom and left to right (navigation).
+    - The content is organized and categorized by importance from top to bottom and left to right.

 ## Skeleton
 The wireframes were created in [Balsamiq](https://balsamiq.com/).